Explore

 The Signed Up → Activated conversion rate is your activation rate.
 Most MVPs have an activation problem, not an acquisition problem.
 This metric reveals it.

-3. Returned (Day 7 and Day 30 retention) — how many users who signed up are still active a week or a month later.
+3. Returned (Day 7 and Day 30) — how many users who signed up are still active a week or a month later.
 This is your retention signal.
 If activation is high but retention is low, users are getting an initial taste of value but not finding enough to stay.

 Everything else — feature usage, funnel steps, error events — comes after you have these three working.